 1. Public research projects

 These public research projects, having high innovation potential, are intended to generate technological breakthroughs and encourage the creation of innovative start-ups.
 Intellectual property remains 100% public, however an information priority is reserved for members of the TWB consortium, as well as a right of first negociation over exploitation of the end results.
 These projects are self-financed by TWB via its consortium.
 One call for proposals is organized each year.

 2. Industrial projects

 Projects are funded by companies (consortium member or not).
 They involve finalized research topics opening up important opportunities for use and return on investment in the short and medium term.
-The generated intellectual property belongs to the company.
+The generated intellectual property can belong to the company.
 Exclusive exploitation rights are granted to industrial companies that belong to the consortium.

 3. Co-financed projects

 The co-financing of these projects comes from private and public funds, in response to national or European calls for offers (ANR, ADEME, Bpifrance, EU…).
 As a result, project results are negociated on a case-by-case basis for the sharing of intellectual property.

 Few examples of projetcs: